rhysstubbs/ckeditor5-add-attribute-to-element/README.md

 **NB** this plugin currently only supports add an `id` atrribute.
 If you'd like to see this expanded to support any attribute please open an issue or create a Pull Request!

-This ckeditor5 plugin allows you to add any attriute key/value to a HTML Element.
-For example ID attributes for internal anchor links:

 ```html
 <h2 id="i-want-to-scroll-to-this">Example</h2>